 For 2021 MA Plans 1, 2, 3, 4, and No Rx:

 For 2021 MA Dual Plan (HMO SNP):

-You always have the option to contact CMS directly with your concerns by calling them at 1-800-MEDICARE, or through their website at: www.medicare.gov/MedicareComplaintForm/home.aspx
+You always have the option to contact the Centers for Medicare & Medicaid Services (CMS) directly with your concerns by calling 1-800-MEDICARE (TTY: 1-877-486-2048) or submitting a Medicare Complaint Form.

 - the quality of your care

 - waiting times for appointments or in the waiting room

 - the ability to reach someone by phone or get the information you need

 - the cleanliness or condition of your provider’s office

 - the courtesy of services we provide you

 An appeal is when you want us to reconsider a decision we have made about what benefits your plans covers or what we will pay.
 You can request an appeal when a service or referral has been denied.